 As a rule, related parties, such as siblings, parents/children or spouses/cohabitants/partners, shall not work under the same manager (line manager) or in the same department.
 Potential situations of this kind must be clarified in advance with the HR department.
 Related parties shall not obstruct, assess, approve, audit, check or in other way influence each other’s work.

 No one may participate in or influence the handling of or decision in a matter where circumstances exist that could weaken trust in their independence.

-No one may consider, decide or seek to influence a matter if they themselves or any of their closely related parties have any direct or indirect financial or other personal interests in the matter.
-By closely related parties is meant spouses, cohabitants and children, as well as any companies, associations, clubs etc. in which the employee or any of their closely related parties have a significant influence.
-Other personal relations may also by their nature be considered equivalent to closely related parties (for example neighbours, close friends etc.).
+No one may consider, decide or seek to influence a matter if they themselves or any of their related parties have any direct or indirect financial or other personal interests in the matter.
+By related parties is meant spouses, partners, cohabitants and children, as well as any companies, associations, clubs etc. in which the employee or any of their related parties have a significant influence.
+Other personal relations may also by their nature be considered equivalent to related parties (for example neighbours, close friends etc.).

 As a rule, if a superior is deemed to be disqualified on grounds of partiality, this also means that the matter cannot be decided by anyone reporting directly to them.